sdrap/sdrap.github.io/index.md

 --------------------------------------

-I have a position as Associate Professor (Distinguished Research Fellow) at the [Shanghai Jiao Tong University](http://en.sjtu.edu.cn) in China.
+I have a position as Associate Professor (Distinguished Researcher Fellow) at the [Shanghai Jiao Tong University](http://en.sjtu.edu.cn) in China.
-My position is shared between the [School of Mathematical Sciences](http://www.math.sjtu.edu.cn/) and the Shanghai Advanced Institute of Finance [(SAIF)](http://saif.sjtu.edu.cn) in the China Academy of Finance and Research [(CAFR)](http://en.cafr.cn).
+My position is shared between the [School of Mathematical Sciences](http://www.math.sjtu.edu.cn/) and the Shanghai Advanced Institute of Finance [(SAIF)](http://saif.sjtu.edu.cn) within the China Academy of Finance and Research [(CAFR)](http://en.cafr.cn).

 My research focus &mdash; even if not bounded to &mdash; are

 * Stochastic and Convex Analysis
 * Decision Theory
 * Risk and Uncertainty
+* Data Analysis

 A list of my publications, preprints and talks can be found [there]({{site.url}}/research) and a short CV [here]({{site.url}}/CV).